 Site Overlay

-Termination of Provider Participation FAQs
+Provider Termination FAQs

 How to File a Complaint with Medicare

 Medicare receives over 100,000 complaints annually.
 You’re not alone if you’re dissatisfied with any aspect of the federal healthcare program.
 You might be wondering how to express your concerns.
-Frequently Asked Questions What is a grievance Medicare?
+Frequently Asked Questions What is a grievance with Medicare?
 A Medicare grievance is a patient’s dissatisfaction with any aspect of a health care provider’s service or even the health care plan itself.
 It can be for reasons such as an inability to schedule an appointment with an approved Medicare provider or feeling like you were treated poorly by a doctor, nurse, or other medical staff member.
-How do I file a CMSLearn MoreHow to File a Complaint with Medicare
+How do I file aLearn MoreHow to File a Complaint with Medicare

-Q: Which exclusion list should I use to check employees and vendors, the OIG-LEIE or the GSA-SAM?
-It is recommended that you check both the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM) databases as well as all of the publicly available State Medicaid Exclusion Lists.
-According to 42 CFR Part §455.436(b) — Federal database checks, State Medicaid agencies must: Check the Social Security Administration’s Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the System forLearn MoreMedicare Exclusion Lists Frequently Asked Questions
+Which exclusion list should I use to check employees and vendors, the OIG-LEIE or the GSA-SAM?
+It is recommended that you check both the Office of Inspector General’s (OIG) List of Excluded Individuals and Entities (LEIE) and the General Services Administration’s (GSA) System for Award Management (SAM) databases, as well as all of the publicly available State Exclusion Lists.
+According to 42 CFR Part §455.436(b) — Federal database checks, State Medicaid agencies must: (b) Check the Social Security Administration’s Death Master File, the National Plan and Provider Enumeration System (NPPES), the List of Excluded Individuals/Entities (LEIE), the System for AwardLearn MoreExclusion Lists FAQs

 NPI Number Frequently Asked Questions

-The Health Insurance Portability and Accountability Act (HIPAA) Administrative Simplification required adopting a standard for a unique health identifier for healthcare providers.
+The Health Insurance Portability and Accountability Act (HIPAA) Administrative Simplification required the adoption of a standard for a unique health identifier for healthcare providers.
 The NPI Final Rule, published on January 23, 2004, established the NPI unique identification number as this standard.
 Covered healthcare providers, health plans, and clearinghouses must use NPIs in administrative and financial transactions.
 The Centers for Medicare & Medicaid Services (CMS) developed the National Plan and Provider Enumeration System (NPPES) to assign these unique identifiers.
 For more information on how to apply for an NPI, visit https://nppes.cms.hhs.gov/NPPES/Welcome.do.
 What Is an NPI?
 A National Provider Identifier (NPI) is aLearn MoreNPI Number Frequently Asked Questions

-Suspension and Debarment Frequently Asked Questions
+SAM Suspension and Debarment FAQs

-States must only notify the Health and Human Services (HHS) Office of Inspector General (OIG) when they exclude or terminate an individual or entity based on Federal law.
-States are not required to notify the OIG (nor should they) of actions based on State laws because if the sanction fails to meet the criteria for a federal exclusion, the exclusion would not be posted on the LEIE.
-Without a separate State sanction list, providers could not determine whether a person or entity had been excluded or terminated.
-Also, even if the OIG disagrees with a State action based on federal grounds,Learn MoreWhy States Maintain Separate Medicaid Exclusion Lists
+Why do States have an Exclusion List?
+States are required to notify the Health and Human Services (HHS) Office of Inspector General (OIG) only when they exclude or terminate an individual or entity based on federal law.
+States are not required to notify the OIG (nor should they) of actions based on state laws because if the sanction fails to meet the criteria for a federal exclusion, the exclusion will not be posted on the LEIE.
+It can take several months for the OIG to process the State-reported sanction and determine if the OIG will also impose a federal exclusion based onLearn MoreState Exclusion List FAQs

 Index